-[6] These authorized CBP users would include employees assigned to analytical units in the field offices, as well as employees assigned to the National Targeting Center.
+6 These authorized CBP users would include employees assigned to analytical units in the field offices, as well as employees assigned to the National Targeting Center.
 As indicated previously, persons charged with maintaining, developing or auditing the CBP database will also have access to such data for those limited purposes.

-[7] Although the PNR record is not technically deleted when it is transferred to the Deleted Record File, it is stored as raw data (not a readily searchable form and, therefore, of no use for "traditional" law enforcement investigations) and is only available to authorized personnel in the Office of Internal Affairs for CBP (and in some cases the Office of the Inspector General in connection with audits) and personnel responsible for maintaining the database in CBP's Office of Information Technology, on a "need to know" basis.

-period of eight (8) years before it is destroyed.
+7 Although the PNR record is not technically deleted when it is transferred to the Deleted Record File, it is stored as raw data (not a readily searchable form and, therefore, of no use for "traditional" law enforcement investigations) and is only available to authorized personnel in the Office of Internal Affairs for CBP (and where it will remain for a period of eight (8) years before it is destroyed.
 This schedule, however, would not apply to PNR data that is linked to a specific enforcement record (such data would remain accessible until the enforcement record is archived).
-With respect to PNR which CBP accesses directly from air carrier reservation systems during the effective dates of these Undertakings, CBP will abide by the retention policies set forth in the present paragraph, notwithstanding the possible expiration of the Undertakings pursuant to paragraph 46 herein;
+With respect to PNR which CBP accesses (or receives) directly from air carrier reservation systems during the effective dates of these Undertakings, CBP will abide by the retention policies set forth in the present paragraph, notwithstanding the possible expiration of the Undertakings pursuant to paragraph 46 herein;